Davidson High School (New South Wales): History

-The school's earliest students were housed between Killarney Heights High School and The Forest High School from 1972–1973.
+The school's earliest students were housed between Killarney Heights High School and The Forest High School from 1972 to 1973.
+On 3 September 1971, the "Davidson High School" name was gazetted by the Geographical Names Board, and the formal establishment of the school was announced by the Minister for Education, Eric Willis, on 19 January 1973.
 In early 1973, Year 7 classes were situated in Mimosa Public School and Year 8 classes at Killarney Heights Public School, requiring students, teachers and parents to travel in between schools.
 The buildings on the present site were first completed and occupied in September 1973.

-Despite the library not being completed until 1976, the school was officially opened in January 1974 by the NSW Minister for Education, Eric Willis.
-The ceremony was also attended by Dick Healey (Member for Davidson 1971–1981), Harry Turner, (Member for Bradfield, 1952–1974) and the principal, William Lambert, who said to the students: "...Davidson High is yours, continue the effort that has been made by so many to develop it.
+Despite the library not being completed until 1976, the school was officially opened in January 1974.
+The ceremony was attended by the inaugural principal, William Lambert, who said to the students: "...Davidson High is yours, continue the effort that has been made by so many to develop it.
 Keep building it, with pride and earnest endeavour."
-Like the neighbouring Mimosa Public School, Davidson High was built on a site bounded by forested bushland remnants of the Duffys Forest Ecological Community, which was listed as local heritage item under the Warringah Local Environmental Plan in 2000.
+Like the neighbouring Mimosa Public School, Davidson High was built on a site bounded by forested native bushland remnants of the Duffys Forest Ecological Community, which was first listed as local heritage item under the Warringah Local Environmental Plan in 2000.

 In December 1995, the Head Teacher of Legal Studies, Jan Jones, was awarded the NSW Award at the 1995 National Excellence in Teaching Awards, presented by the Australian Scholarships Foundation.
 Jones was the Teacher of Legal Studies at Davidson from 1989 until her death in 2000, and the school function room was dedicated as the Jan Jones Room in her memory not long after.
 Teacher of Music from 1989 to 2014, Helen Oberg, was also awarded the NSW Minister's Award for Excellence in Teaching in 1995.
 In October 1997 Davidson High School made a sister School agreement with Morioka Chuo High School in Morioka, Japan.
 In 1999 Davidson High School was awarded the Director-General's Award for School Achievement for "Achievements in Agenda Priority Areas".

-In 2007 the Davidson Community of Schools was unveiled by the principal, Rod Cawsey, building closer ties with local primary schools, with the intention to enhance the learning of students in the Davidson community through joint educational programs, combined teacher development and the sharing of resources.
+In 2007, the Davidson Community of Schools was unveiled by the principal, Rod Cawsey, building closer ties with local primary schools, with the intention to enhance the learning of students in the Davidson community through joint educational programs, combined teacher development and the sharing of resources.
 The community also consists of Belrose, Kambora, Wakehurst, Mimosa and Terrey Hills Public Schools.
 In 2011, Davidson High signed a school partnership agreement with the Collège Sainte-Anne de Lachine in Lachine, Quebec, Canada.